 On some servers the PHP mail function is disabled requiring your CMS to be set up as SMTP.
-When using the PHP email function, the server will send your email with nobody@ or userna5@ as the sending email address.
+When using the PHP email function, the server will send your email with [email protected] or [email protected] as the sending email address.
 To allow your website to send from a specific email address, you can use the SMTP server configuration.
 For more information on email set up for your email with us, please see the Getting Started Guide: Email.
 The following explains the basic SMTP settings found in most Content Management Systems.

 General SMTP server configuration settings for a CMS

 |Common SMTP settings|

 |E-Mail Transport Method SMTP:||This is the method in which the website is sending the email.
 You can choose SMTP or SMTPAUTH in your CMS email configuration.
 SMTPAUTH will authenticate the email from the server where SMTP sends as the cpanel user.|

 |SMTP Email Account Mailbox:||This is the email account your are sending from.
 If you are using Gmail or Yahoo, you will put that email address in here.
 For example; [email protected] or [email protected]|

 |SMTP Email Account Password:||This is the password for your specific email address.
 For example, If using your Gmail or Yahoo, you would put the Gmail or Yahoo email password here.|

 The email host is your server host for the email address.
 If you are sending with Gmail or Yahoo, you will use their server host to connect.
 Click here for Googles settings.
 Click here for Yahoo settings.

 For SMTP set up with an email address on your server with us, you will use “localhost“.